FairwindsOps/insights-docs/docs/technical-details/reports/resource-metrics.md

 }
 ```

-## Steps to Intall INsights when running integration with GKE Autopilot / GCP Managed Prometheus
+## Steps to Intall Insights Agent when running integration with GKE Autopilot / GCP Managed Prometheus

 Insights requires a Prometheus server to collect metrics for workload usage.
 Typically, this is a Prometheus server that is already running in a Kubernetes cluster, or a Prometheus server that is installed directly via the Insights Agent Helm Chart.